medibloc/panacea-js-old/docs/medjs-transaction.rst

 medjs.local.transaction
 =======================

-The ``medjs.local.transaction`` contains functions to generate transaction, hash, signature, and so on.
+The ``medjs.local.transaction`` contains functions to generate transaction.

 To use this package in a standalone use: